Data Model¶

 Core principles of the relational data model¶

-Domain constraints Attribute values are drawn from corresponding attribute domains, i.e. predefined sets of values.
+Domain constraints: Each attribute (column) in a table is associated with a specific attribute domain (or datatype, a set of possible values), ensuring that the data entered is valid.
 Attribute domains may not include relations, which keeps the data model flat, i.e. free of nested structures.

 The relational model has many advantages over both hierarchical file systems and tabular models for maintaining data integrity and providing flexible access to interesting subsets of the data.